tbender4/kotlin_intro/README.md

  28. Final Exam

 ## Course Layout
-Each topic will be typically split into four sections:
+Each topic will be loosely split into four sections:

 1. Description
 2. Example code